freddykrunn/three.gf/README.md

 ## Important Notice

-This is a WIP (Work in progress), there is no official released version yet.
+This is a WIP (Work in progress), there is no official released version yet
-If you want to use this framework "as is" right now, bare in mind that some breaking changes can and will occur until a stable version is released